fabio-pitt/TP_AndroidGame/README.md

     - BP_HUD

 ### Sky Atmosphere and Material info
-** The sky dome and material are used to avoid this error:
+** The sky dome and material are used to avoid this error in game:
 "On mobile the SkyAtmosphere component needs a mesh with a material tagged as IsSky and using the SkyAtmosphere nodes to visualize the Atmosphere."

 ## How to install